 I am hopeful that this year will mean smaller gatherings for people in the US for Thanksgiving.
 I wanted to assist with your small Thanksgiving gathering.
 This round up is perfect for Thanksgivings sizes 1-4.
 These recipes make about 4 servings each, which is perfect for 1-4 people and leftovers if less than 4 people!
+And we used the skins to make Small Batch Roasted Potato Skin Crisps.
 Tyler and I have had so many small Thanksgivings when we lived in St. Louis and couldn’t make it home for both Thanksgiving and Christmas/Hanukah.
 So, we usually chose the latter and I would make us a small Thanksgiving meal like this.

 I do also want to take this time to bring up Thanksgiving and how we learn about it.
 Thanksgiving is something I now celebrate as a time for good food and showing thanks and gratitude for the ones I love.
 However, the story we learned as kids about Thanksgiving is so off and really shouldn’t be a part of the celebration, but rather a learning opportunity.
 Please do NOT dress in Native American headdresses.
 Please take the day to maybe educate yourself and the ones you love.
 Especially young children.
 Many Native Americans see Thanksgiving as a day of mourning and triggering.
 Remember, “pilgrims” led a mass genocide to the Native American population.